ellereeeee/blog-posts/2017-12-04 Scope Closure.md

 ```
 `CoolModule()` is a function that creates scope (and inner scopes and closures) when it is invoked.
 It is invoked when it is assigned to the `foo` variable.

 `CoolModule()` returns an object, which are references to inner functions.
 The inner variables are kept private.
-It's appropriate to think of the object as a public API for the module.
+Think of the object as a public API for the module.

 There are two requriements for the module pattern:

-1) There must be an enclosing outer function, and it must be invoked at least once (each time a new module instance is created, like assigning the outer function to a variable
+1) There must be an enclosing outer function, and it must be invoked at least once (each time a new module instance is created, like assigning the outer function to a variable).

 2) The enclosing function must have at least one inner function that can access and/or modify a private state (such as changing a private variable).